Introduction, General Description, Conformation and Characteristics of the ANGBA Nigora Goat:

 (Note: Some purebred Mini Dairy breeds may not pass registration due to color restrictions for their particular breed, this does not count against them when breeding for Nigoras).

-This class is for goats that meet the standard but are from completely unknown breeding, aka "NOA" ("Nigora on Appearance") i.e.: deemed to be acceptable by appearance/type/size, and/or are created using available "alternate"
+This class is for goats that meet the standard but are from either alternate breeding or completely unknown breeding, aka "NOA" for "Nigora on Appearance" (i.e.: deemed to be acceptable by appearance/type/size).

 "Heavy Nigoras": Nigoras that consist of 1/4 Purebred Nigerian or Purebred